dreckguy/devicetone-prometheus/README.md

 Follow the link : http://localhost:9090/alerts
 You should see the alert changing status when refreshing the page after 1 minute.

-## testing without powershell
+## Testing without powershell
-use your browser or curl to query nginx on http:localhost for 200 response. use it on http://localhost/books for 404 resoinse.
+use your browser or curl to query nginx on http://localhost for 200 response. use it on http://localhost/books for 404 resoinse.

-follow this link to see nginx requests by status codes:
+Follow this link to see nginx requests by status codes:
 ```
 http://localhost:9090/graph?g0.range_input=1h&g0.expr=nginx_server_requests&g0.tab=1
 ```